-An element of specified length with dfdl:lengthKind 'implicit' or 'explicit' where dfdl:length is not an expression has a known length when unparsing.
-However, an element of specified length with dfdl:lengthKind 'prefixed' or 'explicit' where dfdl:length is an expression is considered to have a variable length when unparsing.Specifically:
+If dfdl:lengthKind is 'implicit' or 'explicit' the element has a known length.
+If ‘explicit’ and dfdl:length is an expression, the expression is evaluated to provide the length.
+Normally the expression would refer to an integer element earlier in the infoset to derive the length.

-For dfdl:lengthKind 'explicit' (expression), the processor cannot automatically determine in what way the length information is to be stored.
-Normally the value of the element would be computed using dfdl:outputValueCalc, using an expression that measures the length of the element using functions such as dfdl:contentLength or dfdl:valueLength.
+Note it is possible for the value of such an integer element to be computed using a dfdl:outputValueCalc expression which refers forward to the original element.
+This technique allows the processor to automatically determine the value to store in the integer element.
+The dfdl:outputValueCalc expression must use dfdl:valueLength() to obtain the length of the original element.
+If dfdl:contentValue() is used it is a schema definition error.

-For dfdl:lengthKind 'prefixed' the processor automatically determines the value to store in the prefix, based on the length of the infoset element, and the properties which modify the interpretation of the prefix length value, such as dfdl:prefixIncludesPrefixLength.
+If dfdl:lengthKind is 'prefixed' the element is considered to have a variable length.
+The processor automatically determines the value to store in the prefix, based on the length of the infoset element, and the properties which modify the interpretation of the prefix length value, such as dfdl:prefixIncludesPrefixLength.
+The length of the infoset element is calculated as described in section 12.3.4.

 When parsing, if the data stream ends without enough data to parse an element, that is, N bits are needed based on the dfdl:length, but only M < N bits are available, then it is a processing error.

 If dfdl:lengthUnits is 'characters' then the length (in bits) of the content region (i.e., SimpleContent or ComplexContent defined in Section 9.2 DFDL Data Syntax Grammar) will depend on the encoding of the characters.